haifuraiya/payload-dmt/doc/reliability/Reliability-Recomendations.md

 Clock generation has well known reliability issues in space missions.
 Therefore, a simple cold redundant clocking circuit can be used as shown below.

 ![Redundnacy](https://github.com/phase4space/payload-dmt/blob/master/doc/reliability/diagrams/oscillator_cold_spare.svg "Clock Redundnacy")

+The circuit will monitor the output of the primary oscillator - if it stops operating it will be disabled and the secondary oscillator automatically enabled to maintain system operation.

 The synthesis of the Rx and Tx RF section could also use a common circuit with a frequency double or divider.
 The advantage being that the area that would be used for the secondary LO synthesiser can be used for a cold redundant synthesiser.